 If you think about it, contact lenses are one of the most intimate medical appliances you will use.
 The contact lens rests on a thin film of tears directly on top of the cornea.
 Due to this intimacy, we are careful to choose a style and shape of lens ideally suited for your eye.

 Each of our four locations across southern Alberta are equipped to accurately measure your eyes for contact lens fit.
-This exam assess your general eye health, as well as elements of your eye specific to contact lenses.
+This exam assesses your general eye health, as well as elements of your eye specific to contact lenses.

 The exam will take approximately 1 hour and is non-invasive and pain-free.